A Robust Placeability Metric for Model-Free Unified Pick-and-Place Reasoning: Our Approach

+Finally, we define placeability for each candidate place-grasp~$g_k$ of an object $o_t$ transformed to a candidate placement pose~$t_o$ by combining probabilistic stability and placement conditioned graspability.
+The overall placeability score is then given by

-To rank grasps according to both picking and placing feasibility, we define a unified grasp score that considers the original grasp quality, the quality of associated placements, and their collision status:
+To rank grasps according to both pick and place feasibility, we define a unified grasp score that considers jointly the original grasp quality~$q_g(g_k)$ as well as the associated stability and feasibility of the possible placements: